sheldonkhall/ldbc-snb-impls/snb-interactive-grakn/README.md

 `git@github.com:ldbc/ldbc_driver.git`

 This repo contains the driver for executing the queries.
+Before proceeding this driver should be installed using:

+`mvn install -DskipTests`

 The implementations of the driver interfaces are stored in this repository:

 `git@github.com:mikonapoli/ldbc-snb-impls.git`

 in the `short-query-handlers` branch.
+These implementations need to be compiled using

+`mvn clean compile assembly:single`

+There are some configuration options that need to be set in order to run the benchmark.
+These are contained in the file `$LDBC_SNB_INTERACTIVE_VALIDATION/neo4j/readwrite_neo4j--ldbc_driver_config--db_validation.properties`.
+The two properties that should be set are:

+`validate_database=$VALIDATION/validation_set/validation_params.csv`

+`ldbc.snb.interactive.parameters_dir=$VALIDATION/validation_set`

+Last of all execute the validation

+`java -cp $LDBC_DRIVER/target/jeeves-0.3-SNAPSHOT.jar:$LDBC_SNB_IMPLS/snb-interactive-grakn/target/snb-interactive-grakn-0.0.1-jar-with-dependencies.jar com.ldbc.driver.Client -db net.ellitron.ldbcsnbimpls.interactive.grakn.GraknDb -P $LDBC_SNB_INTERACTIVE_VALIDATION/neo4j/readwrite_neo4j--ldbc_driver_config--db_validation.properties`

+# Important Notes

+Don't forget that some of these queries mutate the graph and so it must be reloaded/restored to the original state before running again.